nightowl886/Patient-Survey/README.md

 # Patient-Survey

-## 📖 Overview
+## 📖 Project Inspiration

-This project is inspired by a Data Wizardry tutorial that originally used the HCAHPS dataset.
+This project is inspired by a tutorial from **Data Wizardry**.

-Since the original dataset download link is no longer available, I sourced an alternative dataset from **CMS Hospital Cost Report (HCRIS)**.
+Since the original dataset download link used in the tutorial is no longer available, I sourced official datasets directly from **CMS Hospital Cost Report (HCRIS)** and the **HCAHPS dataset** to begin the analysis.

-The dataset contains hospital-level information such as provider CCN, hospital name, fiscal year dates, and number of beds.
-This ensures the project remains reproducible and demonstrates adaptability when facing unavailable resources.
+My main purpose is to explore how satisfied patients are with their hospitals in the United States.
+By leveraging these reliable public sources, the project remains reproducible and highlights adaptability when facing unavailable resources.

 ---